Mobile Phone Charges on Ferries

 - Send a text - 50p / message + standard rate

 - Send a picture message - 45p / message

 - Data usage - daily charge of £6 / MB up to 5 MB, then £30 for each 5 MB after that

 UPDATE - Telenor Maritime who provides the communications services for DFDS have announced that they will be deploying enhanced connectivity services on DFDS vessels including Premium Wi-Fi, Ka VSAT and mobile broadband.

 Neither DFDS or its satellite supplier sets the tariffs.
 The final charge is determined by your mobile operator.
 DFDS states that it is important that you contact your mobile operator to confirm relevant international roaming tariffs prior to use.

 Irish Ferries also reiterates that the responsibility lies with the mobile operator.
 They do however emphasise that 'This satellite service is expensive to install and operate, and as a result the cost of making a call or texting while at sea will be more expensive than normal international mobile tariffs.'

 Two of the mobile networks provided on ferries are Skybridge and MCP (now Telenor Maritime).
 Both networks provide 2G, 3G & 4G GSM mobile phone connections to the mainland via VSAT satellites and earth stations.
 Onboard WiFi also connects to the Internet using the same technology.

 What are the Alternatives?

-- Switch off your data roaming unless absolutely necessary
+- Switch off your data roaming or turn on 'aeroplane mode' unless absolutely necessary

 - If you really need to use your phone onboard a ferry, check with your mobile provider before you travel and way up the costs